kairarobot/intro_to_scrapy/README.md

 ###I.   Introduction to web scraping and installing Scrapy (Total: 5 minutes)

-1. Actual numbers don't matter, just that it's a number ⋅⋅1.
-Ordered sub-list

 ####A.	What is web scraping?
 (3 minutes)
-..1.
-Web scraping is a technique used for extracting information from websites.
+...Web scraping is a technique used for extracting information from websites.
 Its main goal is to transform unstructured content from the web, usually in an HTML format, into a structured dataset that can be saved and examined in a spreadsheet or database.

-..2.
-Examples: human copy-and-paste, UNIX grep paired with regex, HTTP requests, computer vision web analyzers, or web-scraping softwares
+...Examples: human copy-and-paste, UNIX grep paired with regex, HTTP requests, computer vision web analyzers, or web-scraping softwares

 ####B.	Real world examples of web scraping (1 minute)
 a.
 Aggregating prices of video games: putting together a list of prices for products that you are interested in is a thrifty way to find the best deals